FrankMeyer22/hello-world/readme.md

 # Craftml-java

-This project is the original java implementation of CraftML, an efficient algorithm  Clustering-based Random Forest for Extreme multi-label Learning.
+This project is the original java implementation of CraftML, an efficient Clustering-based Random Forest for Extreme multi-label Learning.
 If you use this code, please cite this paper:

 SIBLINI, Wissam, MEYER, Frank, & KUNTZ, Pascale.
 CRAFTML, an Efficient Clustering-based Random Forest for Extreme Multi-label Learning.
 In : International Conference on Machine Learning.
 2018. p.
 4671-4680.

-The original java-implementation of CRAFTML, an Efficient Clustering-based Random Forest for Extreme Multi-label Learning (Siblini et al., 2018).
 Note that there exists another implementation done in RUST by TomTung, also available on github (https://github.com/tomtung/craftml-rs).
 It is also a good one!